Who we are

 BLACK LIVES MATTER.
 This is not a political issue, it is unequivocally a human rights issue, and it has been dismissed, and even ignored, for far too long.

 Paws and Stripes is a human services organization and we stand with many others across the globe against systemic racism, against injustice, and against inequality.
 As one of our veterans said this week, “We all bleed red.”
-Our servicemen and women donned a uniform each day in service to this country and they were unified.
+Our veterans donned a uniform each day in service to this country and they were unified.
 In the heat of battle, color barriers do not exist.
-These men and women have bled and broken their bodies for a deep love of America and the freedoms to which we are all entitled.
+These veterans have bled and broken their bodies for a deep love of America and the freedoms to which we are all entitled.
 Now is not the time to divide.
 Now is the time to come together, to fight for our country, and stand up for every American person of color.

 Paws and Stripes is listening.
 We will not shy away from uncomfortable conversations.
 We will never stop our work to understand the struggles other people endure.
 We know it will take more from all of us, and so we are committing to: